AIE-Seattle-Prog/p4ToGitArchive/README.md

 This is a **very destructive** script and does not provide many points for validation and testing.
 Ensure that you are only deleting depots that you intend to lose forever.

+> :warning: This uses `p4 obliterate` to scrub a depot from the P4 server.

+As with the migration script, this assumes a `target.txt` file with P4 file specs separated by newlines.

 ## License